 After you enter the site via the Propylaea, you are met with another grand site: The Temple of Athena Nike.
 The temple dates back to 420BC, making it the very first temple constructed on Acropolis Hill.

 The Pandroseion was built in dedication to Pandrosus, daughter of Cecrops.
-Cecrops was the first King of Athens, believed to be half-man, half-snake
+Cecrops was the first King of Athens.
+He was believed to be half-man, half-snake

 The structure of the Erechtheion in itself once housed a wooden statue of the Goddess Athena.
-Look out for the Caryatids – six intricately carved female figures that support the roof of the building.
+Look out for the Caryatids.
+These are six intricately carved female figures that support the roof of the building.

 The Old Temple of Athena